Patricia France: Early life

 France was the only child of William Goldie Cave and Mabel France.
 Her mother's well-to-do Auckland family came out from Great Britain on the Amelia Thompson in 1841.
 Her father was an English remittance man who had been sent out to New Zealand by his gentry family in the hope he would make his fortune.
 France grew up in Stratford, a small town in Taranaki, and later Wanganui and Nelson.

 France adored her father, but this changed when she was eight and her parents' marriage failed.
 Her father deserted his wife and daughter, either by death or abandonment.
-It is inconclusive which.
+It is inconclusive.

 After her father's "death", she and her mother lived with her grandmother and aunt in Auckland.
 She attended the Auckland Diocesan School for Girls, Nelson College for Girls and Wanganui Girls' College, and left school vivacious, intelligent and feminine.

 Chaperoned by her mother and aunt, she made a grand tour of Europe and studied for two years at a branch of the New York School of Interior Design in Paris.
 On their return in 1931, they lived in Remuera, a fashionable Auckland superb, albeit with little money.